DNO Connection — G98 & G99 Routes

 What G98 costs you

-The DNO administration fee for a G98 notification is typically £350-£500 in 2026, varying slightly by DNO.
-UK Power Networks and SP Energy Networks sit at the higher end, Northern Powergrid at the lower.
-This fee covers the notification processing, register update, and any minor clarifications.
-There are no study fees because there is no DNO study.
-There are no network reinforcement charges because the system is small enough that no reinforcement is contemplated.
-We roll the £350-£500 into the install quote so the customer never sees a separate DNO invoice — just one fixed-price quote covering everything from design through energisation.
-For sub-100 kW installs at typical UK pricing of £900-£1,200 per kW, the DNO fee is well under 1% of project cost — small enough that it is rarely worth dwelling on.
+The G98 notification itself is free in 2026 — DNOs process it, update the register, and handle any minor clarifications without charge.
+The only cost is nominal installer admin time to prepare the pack.
+There are no study fees because there is no DNO study, and no network reinforcement charges because a 16 A per phase system is small enough that no reinforcement is contemplated.
+The £350-£500 fee sometimes attributed to G98 actually belongs to the G99 fast-track application — the simplified route for type-tested systems up to 17 kW per phase (~50 kW), varying slightly by DNO with UK Power Networks and SP Energy Networks at the higher end and Northern Powergrid at the lower.
+Either way, we roll all connection admin into the install quote so the customer never sees a separate DNO invoice — just one fixed-price quote covering everything from design through energisation.
+At typical UK commercial pricing of £900-£1,200 per kW, even the fast-track fee is well under 1% of project cost — small enough that it is rarely worth dwelling on.

 Type-test verification — which inverters comply

-Every G98-eligible inverter must hold valid type-test certification under the current EREC G98 Issue 1 Amendment 7 standard.
+Every G98-eligible inverter must hold valid type-test certification under the current EREC G98 Issue 1 Amendment 7 standard — and the same type-testing regime is what unlocks the G99 fast-track for systems up to 17 kW per phase.
 The Energy Networks Association maintains a public Type Test Register listing every certified model and the certificate expiry.
-Common compliant brands and ranges in 2026:
+Common compliant brands and ranges across the G98 and G99 bands in 2026:

-• SolarEdge: HD-Wave residential range, Energy Hub small commercial up to 33 kW three-phase, multiple sub-100 kW models all currently certified.
+• SolarEdge: HD-Wave residential range, Energy Hub small commercial up to 33 kW three-phase — the latter sits inside the G99 fast-track band at 11 kW per phase.

-• SMA: Sunny Tripower X, Sunny Tripower CORE1 and CORE2 range up to 110 kW (latter sits at the G99/G98 boundary, so used cautiously).
+• SMA: Sunny Boy residential range, Sunny Tripower X, Sunny Tripower CORE1 and CORE2 up to 110 kW (the larger CORE models are full-G99 territory).

 • Fronius: Symo Advanced range covering 3-20 kW, GEN24 range, Tauro 50-100 kW industrial inverters.